skim1601/skim1601.github.io/README.md

 This portfolio page will be updated regularly.
 <br/>Link: https://skim1601.github.io/

-Edit: This is an old website from March 2022, currently implementing a website using React
+Edit: This is an old website from March 2022, currently implementing a new website using React